vectordotdev/vector/website/guides/integrate/platforms/docker/http.md

 ---
 last_modified_on: "2020-03-27"
 $schema: "/.meta/.schemas/guides.json"
-title: "Send logs from Docker to HTTP"
+title: "Send logs from Docker to an HTTP endpoint"
-description: "A guide to quickly, and correctly, send logs from Docker to HTTP."
+description: "A guide to quickly, and correctly, send logs from Docker to an HTTP endpoint."
 author_github: https://github.com/binarylogic
 tags: ["type: tutorial","domain: platforms","domain: sinks","platform: docker","sink: http"]
 ---